How long until the government's profit from ground rent is equal to, say, the value of all the land in the nation?

 GDP growth due to freeing accountants and entrepreneurs (%)

 For a typical business of 60 employees, collecting taxes wastes (one man month per year (details).
+These are typically the best educated people or people at the top of the business.
 Ground rent is much simpler: no need to track everything, just pay for land the same way you pay for any other input.
 So all these brilliant minds and business leaders are free to do useful work instead.

 GDP growth due to confidence (due to employment and growth) (%)